buda-base/volume-manifest-builder/README.md

 This branch expands the original tool by:
 - Adding the ability to use the eXist db as a source for the image dimensions.
+- Use a pre-built BOM Bill of Materials) to derive the files which should be included in the dimesnsions file
 - Read input from an S3 device
 - Create and save log files.
 - Manage input files.
+- Run as a service on a Linux platform

 ### Standalone tool